What exactly is Metaverse?

 facebook connect meta

-When the internet first came along, it started with a number of technological innovations, such as the ability to allow computers to talk to each other over long distances or the ability to hyperfrom one website to another.
-These technical features were the building blocks that were then used to build the structures we know the internet by today: websites, apps, social networks and everything else based on these basic elements.
+When the Internet first came into being, it started with a number of technological innovations, such as the ability to allow computers to talk to each other over long distances or the ability to hyperlink from one website to another.
+These technical features were the building blocks that were then used to build the structures with which we know the internet today: websites, applications, social networks and everything else based on these key elements.

 In addition, new interface components have emerged, which are not strictly part of the internet, but are still necessary for it to work, such as monitors, keyboards, mice and touch screens.